eyeswideopen/LeapScratch/readme.md

 There are some different implementations located in src directory:

--scratching module contains a simple scratch implementation without any additional features
+- **scratching** module contains a simple scratch implementation without any additional features

-start it by navigating to src/scratching and then start the MainController file --> python MainController.py
+start it by navigating to src/scratching and then start the MainController file --> <pre><code>python MainController.py</pre></code>

--complete module contains a scratch implementation including additional features like volume and crossfade gesture detection
+- **complete** module contains a scratch implementation including additional features like volume and crossfade gesture detection

-start it by navigating to src/complete and then start the MainController file --> python MainController.py
+start it by navigating to src/complete and then start the MainController file --> <pre><code>python MainController.py</pre></code>

--gui module contains a seperate audio, scratch and leap controller implementations, adjusted to a conceptual gui realisation
+- **gui** module contains a seperate audio, scratch and leap controller implementations, adjusted to a conceptual gui realisation

-start it by navigating to src/gui and then start the MainController file --> python MainController.py
+start it by navigating to src/gui and then start the MainController file --> <pre><code>python MainController.py</pre></code>

 You can select own audio files for the base and scratch streams by editing the "config" file in root project directory.
 Files must be located in "input" directory!